-We also find our lifestyle habits change which can affect energy levels – we tend to exercise less, spend less time outdoors and are more tempted by comforting food.
+We also find our lifestyle habits change which can affect energy levels.
+We tend to exercise less, spend less time outdoors and are more tempted by comforting food.

-- No one likes to get out of a warm, comfy bed so make sure you set your heating to come on at a certain time so it’s warm when you get out of bed.
+- No one likes to get out of a warm, comfy bed.
+So, make sure you set your heating to come on at a certain time so it’s warm when you get out of bed.

 - Do some simple stretching exercises for 10 minutes to wake your body and ease it into the day.